 Microfluidic cell sorters are usually categorized into two groups: Active cell sorters and passive cell sorters.
 In active cell sorters, an external power source affects the cells and forces them to differentiate.
 This external force could be electric, acoustic, magnetic, etc. On the other hand, passive cell sorters do not need any external force; they rely on the internal forces or geometrical patterns within the microchannels for separating the cells.

 There are numerous advantages to using microchips for cell sorting and cell separation.
-Thus, microfluidic cell sorters are getting very popular among researchers.
+Thus, microfluidic cell sorters are getting very popular among biology researchers.
 As opposed to conventional cell sorters such as fluorescently activated cell sorter (FACS) or magnetically activated cell sorter (MACS) systems, microfluidic cell sorters normally operate in a much smaller space.
 The chips normally fit in the palm of a hand and eradicate the need for bulky pieces of equipment.
-Additionally, the standard microfabrication protocols make it affordable to make and test prototypes and also make mass-production cost-effective.
-The cost for the microfluidic cell sorter is much lower than the conventional FACS systems which can bring a cell sorter to any lab or clinic affordably.
+Additionally, the widely used microfluidic fabrication processes make it affordable to make and test prototypes and also make mass-production cost-effective.
+The cost to purchase microfluidic cell sorters is much lower than the conventional FACS systems which can bring a cell sorter to any lab or clinic affordably.

 In conventional techniques, usually, one or multiple steps of sample preparation are required for cell sorting or cell separation.
 This lengthens the process and increases the risk of cross-contamination.
 The reagents and the biological suspensions need to be manipulated and modified to be prepared for cell sorting.
 However, microfluidic technology usually requires minimal sample preparation.
 In most cases, the chips can be integrated and connected to each other to allow on-chip sample preparation.

 Microfluidics is known to deal with small sample volumes.
 The channels are in micron-scale and thus can operate with sample volumes of a few micro liters.
 The small sample volume can be essential when isolating a target sample is cumbersome and separating a large sample volume is not feasible.
 Also, the small volume and low reagent consumption can significantly reduce the cost of the test by omitting the need for large volumes of expensive materials. – A uFluidix content.